osfans/trime/.github/pull-request-template.md

 #### Code Review
 1. No wildcards import
 2. Manual build and test pass
-3. GitHub action ci pass
+3. GitHub Action CI pass
-4. At least one contributor reviews and votes
+4. At least one contributor review and approve
-5. Can be merged clean without conflicts
+5. Merged clean without conflicts
 6. PR will be merged by rebase upstream base

 #### Daily build